netxms/netxms-doc/admin/appendix.rst

     -
     - No
   * - LdapSyncInterval
-    - This parameter is for setting synchronization interval in minutes between NetXMS server and LDAP server.
+    - This parameter is for setting synchronization interval in minutes between |product_name| server and LDAP server.
 If synchronization parameter is set to 0 - synchronization will not be done.
     - 0
     - No
   * - LdapSyncUser